Formal groups and quantum cohomology: Constructions using pseudo-holomorphic curves

 \subsection{The formal group structure}

 Take the parameter spaces \eqref{eq:mww-spaces}.
 We think of the interior of this space as parametrizing a family of punctured planes, which degenerate along the boundary.
 This is essentially constructed as in \eqref{eq:mww-into-fm}, but with two differences.
 First of all, we do include the spaces $\mathit{MWW}_{0,\dots,1,\dots,0}$, to which we associate a once-punctured plane (a cylinder) with an inhomogeneous term, which is that defining the Floer differential.
+Since we are not dividing by translation, the only isolated point in the associated moduli space is a stationary solution at a critical point of the Hamiltonian, and that is the geometric origin of \eqref{eq:010}.
 Hence, to each ``screen'' in the limit corresponds a surface (unlike our original construction \eqref{eq:mww-into-fm}, where some of the screens were collapsed).
 The second difference is that we need everything to depend smoothly on parameters (the original construction was purely topological, hence allowed us to get away with continuity).
 More precisely, near the codimension $1$ boundary points of $\mathit{MWW}_{d_1,\dots,d_r}$, we really need a situation as in Definition \ref{th:smoothing}(ii); but along the codimension $>1$ points, all we need is the situation from Definition \ref{th:smoothing}(i), since those points only appear in compactness arguments.
-In any case, given the structure of $\mathit{MWW}_{d_1,\dots,d_r}$ as a smooth manifold with generalized corners, it is unproblematic to define the require smoothness criteria, and to construct families of inhomogeneous terms satisfying them (by induction on dimension).
+In any case, given the structure of $\mathit{MWW}_{d_1,\dots,d_r}$ as a smooth manifold with generalized corners, it is unproblematic to define the required notion of smoothness, and to construct families of inhomogeneous terms satisfying it (by induction on dimension).
 The outcome are operations as in \eqref{eq:beta-operations}, with the difference that \eqref{eq:010} is now a geometric statement rather than a separately imposed condition.
 One can therefore define \eqref{eq:multiproduct} for the quantum $A_\infty$-structure, and Lemmas \ref{th:multiproduct}--\ref{th:inverse-4} carry over immediately.
 What's important for applications is that we can, if desired, choose the inhomogenous terms to be compatible with forgetting any color that has no marked points belonging to it; and therefore, to make our operations satisfy \eqref{eq:cancel-0}.

 Well-defineness of \eqref{eq:multiproduct} can be proved by a combination of the approaches from Sections \ref{subsec:hideous} and \ref{subsec:quantum-ainfty}.
 Namely, suppose first that we have $A_\infty$-rings $\scrC_0,\dots,\scrC_r$, each defined by a separate choice of function and other data.
 One can generalize \eqref{eq:beta-operations} to obtain a map